Sbug98/pokemon-char-encoding-translator/README.md

   - Insert the encoded bytes in hex (all of the 10 bytes are required)

 ## Possibile new features:
-  1. Move the csv files in a directory and generate selector array dinamically
+  1. Move the csv files in a directory and generate selector array dynamically
   2. Implement a more stable way to select languages and edge cases for pokemon games encodings
   3. Clean user input to ensure there are no white spaces